-- "It would be nice to have the ability to pay online fees on the website. - I applied for my license three weeks ago.
+- It would be nice to have the ability to pay online fees on the website. - I applied for my license three weeks ago.
 I called last week to ask how the application process was going and the man on the phone said that he had both my application and my exam results.
 He told me that early next week (meaning this week) I would receive an email saying that my application was approved and it would give me the amount to send for my license so I can start working.
 Since I did not receive that email I called again.
 The answering service told me that the office is closed this entire week for packing and relocating.
 I find it very unprofessional that the man on the phone lied to me.
 How could he not know about his own workplace being closed the following week?
 I have a job waiting for me and my supervisor keeps calling me and asking when I can start working.
-I find that this whole experience has been very unprofessional."
+I find that this whole experience has been very unprofessional.

-During FY 2014-15, there were only 10 responses.
+During FY 2014-15, there were only 10 responses received to the Survey.
 Any comments received from survey participants are displayed verbatim, below the respective question.

-Based on the responses received, the individuals completing the survey were varied.
-The results for the service/assistance satisfaction were split; however, more than half of the responses to the usefulness of the website were negative.
-Some of the comments received revolved around the advance practice issue and processing of applications.
+The results for the service/assistance satisfaction were split; however, more than half of the responses to the 'usefulness of the website' were negative.
+Some of the comments received revolved around the advanced practice issue and processing of applications.
 Some of these issues have been resolved with the implementation of the new BreEZe system.
 The system provides more licensees and applicants more access to the various processes and more immediacy for the issuance of licenses, etc.

+Question: During the past 12 months, how often have you contacted the CBOT?

 Response Count Response %

-) times 4 40%
+0 times 4 40%

 1-3 times 3 30%

 3-6 times 1 10%

 6-12 times 2 20%

 13 or more times 0 0

 Skipped question 0